rhjdjong/SlipLib/README.rst

 must always be followed by an *ESC_END* or an *ESC_ESC* byte;
 anything else is a protocol error.
-Although the implementation code proposed by :rfc:`1055` ignores such errors, the :mod:`slip` module raises a :exc:`SlipDecodingError` exception in such cases.
+Although the implementation code proposed by :rfc:`1055` ignores such errors, the :py:mod:`slip` module raises a :py:exc:`SlipDecodingError` exception in such cases.